petsc/petsc/doc/docs/manual/mat.rst

 step for preallocation).
 If one underestimates the actual number of nonzeros in a given row, then during the assembly process PETSc will automatically allocate additional needed space.
-However, this extra memory allocation can slow the computation,
+However, this extra memory allocation can slow the computation.

 If different rows have very different numbers of nonzeros, one should attempt to indicate (nearly) the exact number of elements intended for